odoo/documentation/legal/terms/online.rst

 Support Scope
 +++++++++++++

-For the duration of this Agreement, Odoo SA offer a support service, with an unlimited number of tickets for bugs and functional questions: how to use and configure Odoo for your specific needs.
+For the duration of this Agreement, Twenty20 SA offer a support service, with an unlimited number of tickets for bugs and functional questions: how to use and configure Twenty20 for your specific needs.

-This support service does not include support to customize Odoo, develop new modules, or perform specific actions on your database on your behalf. (e.g. recording data, or configuring the system for you) Those services can be offered in extra through our Success Pack service offer.
+This support service does not include support to customize Twenty20, develop new modules, or perform specific actions on your database on your behalf. (e.g. recording data, or configuring the system for you) Those services can be offered in extra through our Success Pack service offer.